 \subsection{Generalize to New ST Models}

-The main guidelines for taking context into spatiotemporal models, namely the incorporation of holiday and temporal position through the \textit{Raw-Gating} technique, were developed based on experiments using the \textit{XGBoost}, \textit{STMGCN}, and \textit{STMeta} models.
+The main guidelines for taking context into spatiotemporal models, namely the incorporation of holiday and temporal position through the \textit{Raw-Gating} technique, were developed based on experiments using \textit{STMGCN} and \textit{STMeta}.
 However, it is important to investigate whether these guidelines apply to other state-of-the-art spatiotemporal models.
 To address this question, we extend the analysis to include two additional models, namely \textit{GraphWaveNet}~\cite{graphwavenet_2019} and \textit{AGCRN}~\cite{AGCRN_2020}, both of which have demonstrated efficacy in prior studies~\cite{dynamic_graph_benchmark_2023}.
-The experiments were conducted on the `Bike NYC' dataset and the results are reported in Table~\ref{tab: new_stModel}.
+The experiments were conducted on the Bike NYC dataset, and the results are reported in Table~\ref{tab: new_stModel}.

-The results presented in Table~\ref{tab: new_stModel} are noteworthy as they demonstrate that various spatiotemporal models, including \textit{GraphWaveNet}, \textit{AGCRN}, and \textit{STMeta}, derive benefits from the incorporation of contextual features using the \emph{Raw-Gating} technique.
-These findings underscore the importance of context modeling techniques in providing an alternative perspective for characterizing crowd flow dynamics.
+The results in Table~\ref{tab: new_stModel} demonstrate that various spatiotemporal models, including \textit{GraphWaveNet}, \textit{AGCRN}, and \textit{STMeta}, derive benefits from the incorporation of contextual features using the \emph{Raw-Gating} technique.
+These findings highlight the importance of context modeling techniques in providing an alternative perspective for characterizing crowd flow dynamics.
 Notably, such techniques offer complementary insights to spatiotemporal modeling approaches, and their development is likely to have broader implications for enhancing the performance of spatiotemporal models in a range of settings.